Chef.fun

 This report presents the outcomes of our collaborative engagement with the Chef.fun team, focusing on the comprehensive evaluation of the Chefdotfun, ChefFun, ReferralRegistry, ChefTokenFactory, ChefToken, and ChefFunSplitter contracts.

 Our team conducted an initial security assessment from August 12th to August 16th, 2024.
 On August 19th, our team amended this report to reflect updates made to the contracts by the project team that resolves all findings.
 On August 29th, our team amended this report to reflect the project's mainnet addresses.
-Although the ChefFun, ReferralRegistry, ChefToken, and ChefTokenFactory contracts are unverified, we have confirmed that the deployed bytecode matches the bytecode generated from the source code provided for the audit scope.
+On September 27th, our team amended this report to reflect the project's updated mainnet addresses.

 Audit Scope